Gas supply shocks, uncertainty and price setting: evidence from Italian firms: Abstract

 \section{Abstract}

-This paper examines how natural gas price shocks affect Italian firms' pricing decisions and inflation expectations using quarterly survey data from the Bank of Italy's Survey on Inflation and Growth Expectations (SIGE) spanning 1999Q4–2025Q2.
-We identify natural gas price shocks through a Bayesian VAR with sign and zero restrictions.
-Our findings reveal that these shocks are important drivers of HICP and firms' inflation expectations, particularly during the 2021–2023 period.
-We then estimate a larger BVAR incorporating firm-level and macro variables, documenting that gas price shocks increase both firms' current and expected prices, alongside inflation uncertainty.
-We uncover substantial nonlinearities using state-dependent local projections: under high uncertainty, firms successfully pass through cost increases to consumers, maintaining elevated prices; under low uncertainty, recessionary effects dominate, causing firms to reduce prices below baseline.
+This paper examines how natural gas supply shocks affect Italian firms’ pricing decisions and inflation uncertainty using quarterly survey data from the Bank of Italy’s Survey on Inflation and Growth Expectations (SIGE).
+We identify the shock using a bridge Proxy-SVAR approach that exploits high-frequency information and maps it into lower-frequency dynamics.
+Gas supply shocks are quickly transmitted to spot electricity prices and generate persistent effects.
+Additionally gas supply shocks raise firms’ prices as well as inflation uncertainty, and affect the intensive and extensive margins of price setting, with heterogeneous effects across sectors.
+Finally, we uncover substantial nonlinearities using state-dependent local projections: under low uncertainty recessionary forces dominate, leading firms to reduce prices below baseline.